ReallySmallSoftware/cordova-plugin-firestore/README.md

 In order to ensure Firebase initialises correctly on Android this plugin can be used.
 This is not automatically added as a dependency to allow for the configuration it performs to be done manually if desired.

 ### iOS
 iOS requires `GoogleService-Info.plist` is put in the correct location.
-Similarly this can be done as follws:
+Similarly this can be done as follows:
 ```
 <platform name="ios">
     <resource-file src="GoogleService-Info.plist" />